-- o Disposal location for electronic waste (e-waste), batteries and engine oils - o Additional assistance for special needs residents (walk in / walk out service) - o Information and education to the community for appropriate use of waste services
+- Disposal location for electronic waste (e-waste), batteries, engine oils and polystyrene (EPS) - Additional assistance for special needs residents (walk in / walk out service) - Information and education to the community for appropriate use of waste services

 Council undertakes bi-annual audits of residential kerbside bins in order to measure how well the three-bin system is being used City-wide.
 Bins are randomly selected with all contents collected and combined.
 The contents are carefully separated and measured by weight and volume to determine 'diversion' of recyclable and compostable material away from landfill and 'contamination' based on how much material has been put into the incorrect bin.